By Nir Miretzky

 Make It Interesting

-Your gameplay should have simple, straightforward play time - but it also needs to include the most riveting moments that get people’s attention.
+Your gameplay should have simple, straightforward play time - but it also needs to include the most exciting moments that get people’s attention.
 This is your chance to pinpoint some of the most interesting moments inside the game, and use sound as well as sound effects (plus texts and stickers for those who are on mute!) to focus the viewers’ attention in the right direction.

 Win Some, Fail Some